I believe that femergy – our energy, vitality, health and happiness is our birth-right and that we can reclaim our health at any age.

 I believe that mind and body are one; a healthy body is host to a healthy mind.
+It cannot be otherwise.

 I believe that our food is our first and best medicine; what we eat will make – or break – our health.
-Traditional foods, that are wholesome, nutritious and delicious, cleanly farmed and grown on a healthy planet, are not a privilege – they’re a birth right.
+Traditional foods, that are wholesome, nutritious and delicious, cleanly farmed and grown on a healthy planet, are not a privilege – they’re everybody’s birth right.

 I believe that each and every one of us is unique – no one-size ‘diet’ fits all, nor can fix all.
-I believe that to lose weight, we need first to get healthy and that there are no ‘good’ foods or ‘bad’ foods – just foods our body can or cannot deal with.
+I believe that to lose weight, we need to get healthy first and that there are no ‘good’ foods or ‘bad’ foods – just foods our body can or cannot deal with.

 I believe that optimum energy, vitality, health and happiness isn’t a destination – it’s a 24/7 journey, for life.